How many young carers are there?

 Young carers can also get 24-hour support, every day of the year, from our online services for carers.
 Visit Babble if you are under 18.
 You’ll be able to find other young carers, chat, have fun, share experiences and get information and advice.

-Babble is run by our team of qualified staff who can answer your questions and offer support via email or one-to-one webchats.
+Babble is an award-winning online community, run by our team of qualified staff who can answer your questions and offer support via email or one-to-one webchats.
 All this in a friendly and safe environment.

 To get email support contact firstname.lastname@example.org.